top of page

 Like many with autism, I have obsessive interests.
 My biggest obsessions (or passions, to use a better word) revolve around popular culture, specifically video games, movies, and comic books.
 If you find yourself in a conversation with me, I will most likely bring up one of those three topics.
 My interest in pop culture is a major part of my identity, influencing not only my actions but also my career choices.

-an autistic adult holding a video game controller and playing video games
+An autistic adult holding a video game controller and playing video games

 At first, my passions focused on a specific series, mainly Super Mario and Pokémon.
 As a kid, if I was into a series, I would spend much of my day watching or playing it, thinking about it, and looking up videos and Wiki articles about it.
 It wasn’t until my teenage years that my special interests moved beyond specific franchises and into entire entertainment mediums.
 It started with video games when I was in middle school followed by comic books and movies in high school.